 Moissanite is something of an oddity, as far as natural minerals go.
 It can be found in only a handful of places on earth and is extremely rare.
 It is usually found where there have been meteor strikes, and even then only in very small quantities.
 Here’s our opinion of Moissanite vs Diamond.

-Indeed, so rare is moissanite, that all of the moissanite produced today are synthetic.
+Indeed, genuine moissanite is so rare that all of the moissanite produced today is synthetic.

-Visibly, it is very similar to a natural diamond but, chemically, it is very different.
-Diamonds comes from carbon and moissanite comes from silicon carbide.
+Moissanite may be visibly similar to a natural diamond but, chemically, it is very different.
+Diamonds come from carbon and moissanite comes from silicon carbide.

 Moissanite is one of the hardest known substances, ranking just below diamond on the Mohs Scale.
 Due to its toughness, it’s the perfect stone to cut all other materials (except diamonds).
 The relative ease of producing moissanite synthetically makes it very useful in industrial applications.